Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 #### Example

-The following example sets the properties of one Excel range by copying the properties of another range.
-Note that the source object must be loaded first.
-The example assumes there is data two ranges, B2:E2 and B7:E7, and that they are initially formatted differently.
+The following code sample sets the properties of one Excel range by copying the properties of another range.
+Note that the source object must be loaded first, before its property values can be accessed and written to the target range.
+This example assumes that there is data the two ranges (**B2:E2** and **B7:E7**) and that the two ranges are initially formatted differently.

 ```js
 Excel.run(function (ctx) {